 Conclusion

-The on-farm evaluation of three sweet potato varieties—Bhu Sona, Bhu Krishna, and the local check Nalikanda (FP) conducted across four KVK locations in Odisha revealed significant varietal differences in yield, sensory quality, and economic performance.
-Among the tested varieties, Bhu Sona recorded the highest yield, sensory score, and benefit-cost ratio (2.18), followed by Bhu Krishna (2.15), indicating their superiority over the local check in both productivity and consumer preference.
+The on-farm evaluation of three sweet potato varieties—Bhu Sona, Bhu Krishna, and the local check Nalikanda (FP) conducted across four KVKs in Odisha revealed significant varietal differences in yield, sensory quality, and economic performance.
+Among the tested varieties, Bhu Sona recorded the highest tuber yield, sensory score, and benefit-cost ratio (2.18), followed by Bhu Krishna (2.15), indicating their superiority over the local check in both productivity and consumer preference.
 The results demonstrated that the adoption of biofortified sweet potato varieties not only enhanced farm profitability but also contributed to nutritional security by providing β-carotene- and anthocyanin-rich tubers.
 These varieties showed strong adaptability under local agro-climatic conditions, suggesting their suitability for inclusion in nutrition-sensitive and climate-resilient farming systems.
 In the future, scaling up participatory vine multiplication, promoting value-added products, and linking farmers with processing and marketing networks could enhance the reach and sustainability of these biofortified varieties, fostering nutritional empowerment and livelihood improvement among rural communities of Odisha.

 References